paragi/rocket-store-node/README.md

-# Rocket Store
+# Rocket-Store
 **Using the filesystem as a searchable database.**

-Rocket-store is a high performance solution to simple data storage and retrieval.
+Rocket-Store is a high performance solution to simple data storage and retrieval.
 It's taking advantage of modern file system's exceptionally advanced cashing mechanisms.

 It's packaged in a single file to include, with few dependencies.